stealthBS/demo1-repo/Alarms.md

 -----

-AWS . . . .

-latest all github download. . . .

-• Sanitize everythings & clear the battery liquid
+• Sanitize everythings & clear the battery lique liquid

 • see White box writtens. . . . .
 • Mobile all notepad setting
-• check money received or not
-• Sailendra pradha records
+• Make your all alarm ready

 • SSC admit card
+• SSC exam from 1st week from Sepetember
 • SSC visit
 • SSC preparation
 • SSC : exam syllabus, exam tiers or phases according to my relation applied positions. (take help of chatGPT or Youtube)
+• Before giving exam, try to give at least some MOCK TESTs to be used to with the SSC exam, which don't feel like new.
 • Kannada
 • Any pending works : SIM making. . . .

 • YT - ready to eat review
 • Flipkart
+• PG Rent

-• ChatGPT : i want to a bluelight glass for my eyes, help me to choose & buy one the best. i face the black spot issues below the eyes and it looks very awful. i am taking 7 hours sleep also.
+• ChatGPT : i want to a bluelight glass for my eyes.
 • Watch it : https://youtu.be/MQMPS7Se-9g

 • tabs : gmail, chatgpt, udemy, github, ssc

-• PG Rent

 • AI course
+• Back Spring Boot

 • Strivers DSA
 • CodeChef